mkoromina/Cheat-Sheet/Edit_tricks.md

      done
 ```

-## Print your count of jobs in Minerva
+## Print your count of jobs in a LSF job submission system
 Number of jobs you are running (private, premium, etc)

 ```